The Topographical Map

 Taking a bearing

 A bearing is a determination of the direction you need to follow to get from your present location to the place where you want to go.
-Set your compass over your current location.
+Set your compass over your current location (if you don’t know your current location, you’ll need to triangulate it).
 Draw a line on your map or use a straight edge (a string pulled tight generally works well) to connect your present location with your destination and note the direction on the compass you need to follow to reach that destination.

 Now, twist the azimuth ring around your compass, so the direction you need to travel (your bearing, indicated on the azimuth ring) lines up with the sight line on the compass.
 Keeping the compass needle pointed towards Magnetic North, or 0° on the azimuth ring, you can now follow the site line of your compass to reach your destination.